AnjaliNambrath/Ticket-Management-App/ReadMe.md

 Ticket History Tracking: Track and display the history of changes made to each ticket.

 Email Notifications: Implement email notifications for customers and agents for various actions like ticket updates.

+Resolution time tracking: Each ticket to be assigned an SLA clock based on the priority of the ticket and continuosly track the resolution time.

+Reporting: Dashboard that reflects visual summary of the tickets for a particular team.